manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

     > rm -rf README.md src/features/counter src/{logo.svg,index.css,App.css,App.test.tsx,serviceWorker.ts,setupTests.ts}

+Note that at this point, running the app via `npm run start` will no longer work, but of course we will bring it back into shape now.

+We start by creating a new feature called "notes", and we begin by creating file `features/notes/notesSlice.ts`.

+In Redux lingo, a slice is one part of the global Redux state of a React application.
+For example, in a shopping app, the Redux state

 - Ansatz bewerten auf den Dimensionen UX, DX, RX (Rollout Experience), HX (Hosting Experience, mit Verweis auf Machtlosigkeit zB CloudFront S3 DNS Problem)